 Eleven themes were summarised from the data, placed in order of frequency of references to the issues: health and safety, public order, communication, physical environment, public relations, crowd movement, event capacity, facilities, satisfaction, comfort, and crowd characteristics.
 Results were in line with the weighting of the issues within the literature, with health and safety receiving the most attention, and comfort and satisfaction less attention.
 These results were used to form the basis of observational checklists for event observations across various crowd situations.
 Event observations took two forms: observing the role of public and private security, and observing crowd events from the user perspective.

 Observations within public and private security identified seven general themes: communication, anticipating crowd reaction, information, storage, training, role confusion, financial considerations and professionalism.
 Findings questioned the clarity of the differing roles of public and private security, and understanding of these differences.
-Also the increasing use of private over public security within crowd event security, and the differing levels of training and experience within public and private security were identified.

 Event observations identified fifteen common themes drawn from the data analysis: communication, public order, comfort, facilities, queuing systems, transportation, crowd movement, design, satisfaction, health and safety, public relations, event capacity, time constraints, encumbrances, and cultural differences.
 Key issues included the layout of the event venue together with the movement and monitoring of crowd users, as well as the availability of facilities in order to reduce competition between crowd users, together with possible links to maintaining public order and reducing anti-social behaviour during crowd events.